Bifidobacterium animalis subsp. lactis (BB-12 / HN019)

 3

-BB-12 in Children — Common Acute Infections Meta-Analysis
+BB-12 in Children — Common Acute Infections Evidence Synthesis

-Systematic review and meta-analysis of 12 RCTs evaluating BB-12 (with or without other probiotics) in fermented dairy products in children for prevention of common acute illnesses.
+Evidence review and pooled analysis of 12 clinical trials evaluating BB-12 (with or without other probiotics) in fermented dairy products in children for prevention of common acute illnesses.
 (2012)

 BB-12-containing products reduced incidence of common acute illnesses (URI, GI infections) by approximately 25-30%.
 Reduced school/daycare absenteeism.
 Effects most consistent for upper respiratory infections.
 Note: many studies used BB-12 in combination with other probiotics (multistrain) — pure BB-12 effects may be smaller in isolation.